NadiKuts/react-native-pull-refresh/README.md

 ### Description

-Currently, react-native provides RefreshControl out of the box https://facebook.github.io/react-native/docs/refreshcontrol.html
+Currently, react-native provides RefreshControl out of the box https://facebook.github.io/react-native/docs/refreshcontrol.html.
 However, it is not 'yet' possible to override the animation that runs during refreshing phase.
 (RefreshControl uses standard circle android animation).

 This package aims to fill this gap and provide a 'relatively' easy way to add your own custom animation.

-### Example
-The demo app with umbrella animation can be found at `examples/`.

 ### Installation